About

 In my photographs, videos, texts, and performances, I work to dislodge these timespace situations from their habitual representations and contexts.
 I work with the instruments to actively interrupt conventions and disrupt narrative and visual controls.
 They exhibit inappropriate, intrusive, and distracting aberrations in spelling, focus, spacing, exposure, margins, characters, and framing.

-Because tangible, material evidence of atrocity is typically removed from these sites, the place itself is a volatile abstraction in a constant state of destruction, construction, and deconstruction.
+Place itself, like time, is a volatile abstraction in a constant state of destruction, construction, and deconstruction.
 Because the cameras and typewriters themselves are unlikely survivors of violence, they have unique capacities, wounds and histories.

 – Quintan Ana Wikswo